YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 NEEDTRIGUPGRD, Cannot do trigger operation on database file ffff until it is upgraded; Run MUPIP TRIGGER -UPGRADE first

 Run Time Error: Upgrades from some versions to some more recent versions change aspects of the trigger definitions.
-This message indicates GT.M encountered a trigger definition in an old format.
+This message indicates YottaDB encountered a trigger definition in an old format.

 Action: Run MUPIP TRIGGER -UPGRADE.
 Alternatively, revert to the older version, use MUPIP TRIGGER or $ZTRIGGER() to select all triggers and save the result, delete all the triggers, return to the newer version and reinstall the triggers.